metrorailings/OwlBlog/content/posts/week-11-insights-1.md

 Perhaps Rodgers not practicing is what's hurting him here.
 No real confidence in any of his players.

 Justin Jefferson now running routes out of the backfield...interesting.
+It's paid off tremendously on one drive.

+Packers cannot hold up in man coverage against elite receivers.

 ***